10 Nutrition Mistakes I Made That You Should Avoid

 I’ve finally realized the mistake of thinking that eating will make me feel better when I’m overwhelmed — thinking I need it, or deserve it, or that I’m loving myself when I stress eat.

 It’s a lie.

 I’ve made changes, but now I recognize change is a process, and eating well and living a healthy life is about more than just going on a diet.

 Making mistakes not only helped me learn better decisions, but also helped me see I needed a plan on how to implement them.

 Don’t believe the lies that tell you food is the answer, OR the enemy.
 Learn from my mistakes, embrace the process, and start truly loving your body with all its glorious abilities.

-If you need someone to walk you through it, you can apply for our online coaching here.
+If you need someone to walk you through it, read here how our online coaching can help you.